Last updated: November 29, 2017

 The good news is that I managed to recover all the deleted pictures, thank G!

-If that has happened to you, or you are unable to access your photographs due to other reasons (reformatting, card errors, etc.), I hope the Nikon Photo Recovery Guide below is useful to you.
+If that has happened to you, or you are unable to access your photographs due to other reasons (reformatting, card errors, etc.), I hope you found Nikon photo recovery tutorial helpful.

 No matter how your pics got deleted, the first thing you should do is: stop writing any new data to the camera card.
 This may sound overly severe, but any further data writing activities that happen to the flash card can seriously endanger your chances of recovery.